MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/limits-specifications-teams.md

 > [!IMPORTANT]
 > **Microsoft 365 live event limit increases**
 >
-> To help customers meet rapidly changing communication needs, Microsoft 365 live events will temporarily raise default limits until October 1, 2020, for live events hosted in Teams.
-The following increases are being rolled out:
+> To help customers meet rapidly changing communication needs, we will temporarily raise default limits until January 1, 2021, for live events hosted in Teams.
 >
 > - Attendee limit: events can support up to 20,000 attendees
 > - Concurrent events: 50 events can be hosted simultaneously across a tenant